 Indoor-indoor propagation

-The use of the modified Hata model for indoor-indoor propagation introduces the following adjustments according to the relative location of the pair of transmitter and receiver.
+The use of the Extended Hata model for indoor-indoor propagation introduces the following adjustments according to the relative location of the pair of transmitter and receiver.

 Same-building condition

 The first step is to estimate whether the transmitter and the receiver are located in the same building.
 This is done trough a statistic trial.
 Let us denote P the probability that the transmitter and the receiver are located in the same building.
 P is calculated according to the following scheme: